iterative/dvc.org/content/blog/2022-04-14-april-22-heartbeat.md

 ## Conference News

-In real life, post-COVID (?) conferences are going on and we are excited to be able to see the Community in person again!
+In-person conferences are going on and we are excited to be able to see the Community in person again!

 - [**Gift Ojeabulu**](https://twitter.com/GiftOjeabulu_) presented at
   [Open Source Festival 2022](https://festival.oscafrica.org/) in Lagos, Nigeria